functime-org/functime/docs/forecasting.md

     `X` and `y` should be preprocessed lazily for optimal performance.
     Lazy evaluation allows `polars` to optimize all operations on the input `DataFrame` / `LazyFrame` at once.
-    Lazy preprocessing in `functime` allows for more efficient `group_by` operations.
+    Lazy preprocessing in `functime` allows for more efficient `groupby` operations.

-    With lazy transforms, operations series-by-series (e.g. `boxcox`, `impute`, `diff`) are chained in parallel: `group_by` is only called once.
+    With lazy transforms, operations series-by-series (e.g. `boxcox`, `impute`, `diff`) are chained in parallel: `groupby` is only called once.
-    By contrast, with eager transforms, operations series-by-series is called in sequence: `group_by-aggregate` is called per transform.
+    By contrast, with eager transforms, operations series-by-series is called in sequence: `groupby-aggregate` is called per transform.

 ## Global Forecasting